telerik/reporting-docs/knowledge-base/error-value-cannot-be-null-parameter-name-instance-vs2017-report-designer.md

 at Microsoft.VisualStudio.Design.Serialization.CodeDom.VSCodeDomDesignerLoader.DeferredLoadHandler.Microsoft.VisualStudio.TextManager.Interop.IVsTextBufferDataEvents.OnLoadCompleted(Int32 fReload)
 ````

-## Solution
+## Solutions

-[The error]({%slug report-cannot-be-built-and-opened-in-vs-report-designer%}) indicates that the project uses a version of __Telerik Reporting__ that is not registered in the corresonding Visual Studio.
-This might be due to Telerik Reporting being installed before installation of the Visual Studio.
+[The error]({%slug report-cannot-be-built-and-opened-in-vs-report-designer%}) indicates that the project uses a version of __Telerik Reporting__ that is not registered in the corresponding Visual Studio.
+This might be due to Telerik Reporting being installed before the installation of the Visual Studio.

-You should re-install Telerik Reporting with support for the particular Visual Studio version and edition.
+### Solution 1 - Upgrade Wizard

+1. Find the Telerik Reporting extension in the **Visual Studio extensions** window.
+1. Check the version of the currently installed Telerik Reporting extension
+1. Use the [Upgrade Wizard]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/visual-studio-report-designer/upgrade-wizard%}) to upgrade/downgrade the project to the version of the extension.

+## Solution 2 - Re-install Telerik Reporting

-You can download MSI file to install Telerik Reporting as described in the [How to download Telerik Reporting installer](%slug telerikreporting/installation%}#using-the-msi-file).
+You can download `MSI` file to install Telerik Reporting as described in the [How to download Telerik Reporting installer]({%slug telerikreporting/installation%}#using-the-msi-file).
 After downloading the installer, our recommendation is to run the MSI file per Visual Studio edition:

 * VS 2017 and VS 2019